Aadarsh-2912/Upcoming-Soccer-Matches-API/README.md

 # Upcoming Soccer Matches Viewer

-This project displays a list of upcoming **soccer matches**, including the teams and the scheduled date/time.
+This is a simple full-stack web application that displays a list of upcoming soccer matches.
+It fetches live match data from the Football-Data.org API and shows the two competing teams and the scheduled date/time for each match.

 ### 🌐 Live Demo
 **[View Live](https://upcoming-soccer-matches-api.vercel.app/)**